 The Fumaria Solar Project site primarily consists of fallow pasture land.
 The project would be located approximately 1.5 miles northwest of the intersection of Hungry Junction Road and Reece Creek Road, in Sections 9, 16, 17, and 20, T18N, R18E, Willamette Meridian (Figure 2.1-3).
-The generation tie line would originate from the southwestern site boundary corner and follow Clarke Road, along one of two proposed alignments, to Faust Road, where it would parallel Faust Road south along an existing transmission corridor (sharing poles with an existing distribution line) on the east side of the road right-of-way (ROW) to Hungry Junction Road, where it would turn west and travel along the north side of the road ROW within an existing transmission corridor (sharing poles with an existing distribution line) to U.S. Highway 97, where it would travel south along the west side of the road ROW down to just south of McManamy Road, where it would turn northwest to connect into an existing PSE substation (a total of 2.6 miles).
+The generation tie line would originate from the southwestern site boundary corner and follow Clarke Road, along one of two proposed alignments, to Faust Road, where it would parallel Faust Road south along an existing transmission corridor (sharing poles with an existing distribution line) on the east side of the road right-of-way (ROW) to Hungry Junction Road, where it would turn west and travel along the north side of the road ROW for roughly 2,000 feet, and then continue to travel along the north side of the road ROW within an existing transmission corridor (sharing poles with an existing distribution line) to U.S. Highway 97, where it would travel south along the west side of the road ROW down to just south of McManamy Road, where it would turn northwest to connect into an existing PSE substation (a total of 2.6 miles).
 The two proposed alignments along Clarke Road comprise one that follows the north side of the road (ROW A), and one that follows the south side of the road (ROW B).